 HOW TO STORE FRUIT IN THE FREEZER

 Sometimes there is just no avoiding it… you haven't eaten as much fruit as you planned and now it's beginning to show signs of becoming overripe!
 Fear not—freezer to the rescue!
-Save that just-past-it's-prime fruit by peeling, chopping and tossing into freezer bags!
-Freeze in small portions just big enough to toss into the blender for a healthy addition to a smoothie!
+Save that just-past-it's-prime fruit by peeling, chopping, and tossing into freezer bags!
+Add to smoothie packs for a quick and easy smoothie.